syncfusion-content/wpf-docs/wpf/DataGrid/Summaries.md

 *If [FrozenColumnCount](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfGridBase~FrozenColumnCount.html) is defined lesser than `GridSummaryRow.TitleColumnCount`, the title summary will be spanned to [FrozenColumnCount](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfGridBase~FrozenColumnCount.html) range, since spanned range and frozen range cannot be vary.
 *Summary columns defined in the `GridSummaryRow.TitleColumnCount` range will not be shown.

 #### Displaying template for column summary with title

+The template for column summary can also be displayed with title template using `DataTemplate` or `DataTemplateSelector` as follows,

 ##### Using template

-The data template can be loaded to the caption summary row and caption summary column at same time using `GridSummaryColumn.Template` and `GridSummaryRow.TitleTemplate` by defining the [GridSummaryRow.Title](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridSummaryRow~Title.html) and `GridSummaryRow.TitleColumnCount` properties.
+The template for column summary can also be displayed with title template using `GridSummaryRow.TitleColumnCount` property along with defining `GridSummaryRow.TitleTemplate` and `GridSummaryColumn.Template` properties.

 {% tabs %}
 {% highlight xaml %}